jblukach/caretaker/README.md

 ### Reputation

-The following threat feeds pull once or twice an hour to determine if any addresses from North Dakota exist on the lists.
+The following threat feeds pull at thirty minutes past the hour to determine if any addresses from North Dakota exist on the lists.

 If there are others that you would like added, please open an issue on the repository?